Program FAQ (For International Student)

-If you have a undergraduate degree in a technical computing discipline (i.e., Engineering, Information Technology, Information Systems, or Computer Technology, etc.) or in Mathematical Sciences, we will consider your application for admission.
+If you have a undergraduate degree in a technical computing discipline (i.e., Electrical and Computer Engineering, Software Engineering, Information Technology or Information Systems, etc.), we will consider your application for admission.
 Students may make up their deficiencies in computer science by completing the required undergraduate background courses if needed.

 GRE requirement can be waived if any one of the following can be satisfied

 - Student is a graduate of the University of Central Missouri or from an accredited college or university with a degree in Computer Science and a GPA of 3.5 or more

 - Student has earned an M.S. or more advanced degree in a closely related discipline

 - Student has a minimum 3 years of work experience in the IT industry

 The TOEFL requirement is waived for applicants who have completed a minimum of 60 semester credit hours or have earned a bachelor or graduate degree from an accredited college or university in the USA.

 6. Can my credits be transferred?